guillp/requests_oauth2client/README.md

 3. your application must then exchange this Authorization Code for an *Access Token*, with a request to the Token Endpoint.

-`requests_oauth2client`, and more specifically [OAuth2Client] will help you will all those steps, as described below.
+`requests_oauth2client`, and more specifically [OAuth2Client] will help you with all those steps, as described below.

 #### Generating Authorization Requests